Important information about how to start up a business in Belarus, what your options are and how long the process takes

 Each case is different, but for general guidance the timescales are as follows:

-Legal Entities: generally 7-10 days (but longer for Joint Stock Companies, which need to register their Share Issue with the State Securities Commission)
+The process is longer for joint stock companies, which need to register their share issue with the State Securities Register.

-Remember that it can take some time to get the necessary documents together, and you should also allow time for notarisation of official papers.
+Remember that it can take some time to get the necessary documents together, and you should also allow time for notarization of official papers.